disha2sinha/Object-Oriented-Programming-in-Java/README.md

 **3.Hierarchical Inheritence:**  In Hierarchical Inheritance, one class serves as a superclass (base class) for more than one sub class.

 **4.Multiple Inheritence:** In Multiple inheritance ,one class can have more than one superclass and inherit features from all parent classes.Java does not support multiple inheritance with classes.
 In java, we can achieve multiple inheritance only through Interfaces.
+Multiple inheritance is not supported by Java using classes , handling the complexity that causes due to multiple inheritance is very complex.
+It creates problem during various operations like casting, constructor chaining etc

 **FOLDER:Inheritence:**